20kdc/byond-data-docs/formats/DMB.md

 For GEN Versions >= 224 OR if large object IDs are on {

-1. Nullable StringID name (Full path)
+1. Nullable StringID path (Full path)
+  NOTE: No, this isn't used for inheritance.
+See below.

 }

-1. Nullable StringID displayName (the term 'displayName' here is particularly important for verbs)
+1. Nullable StringID name (This is the display name for verbs, but *it is also used for inheritance*.)
 2. Nullable ObjectID unk
 3. Nullable StringID verbCategory (NOTE: Verbs with a null category don't show up in the menu.)
 4. Uint8 unk (usually 0xFF)